By Gene and Katie Hamilton

 Try any and all of these tactics.
 If there's a grate over the drain opening or a plunger that closes the drain inside it, remove them.
 Make a hook at the end of some wire and poke it to dislodge the clog.
 Try pouring hot water down the drain, followed by using a plunger.
 If the plunger you’re using won’t stick to the tub, wipe petroleum jelly all around its rim.
 Sometimes that helps to stick it to the tub surface so you can create a tight seal and pump it.
 Or use a chemical drain opener according to the directions.
 For a tub, you may have to remove the drain assembly by unscrewing the coverplate and screwing the cable of an auger into the drain to remove a clog.

 Still no luck?
-Call a plumber or drain cleaning service who will charge about $110 to do the job.
+Call a plumber or drain cleaning service who will charge about $148 to do the job.
+Click here to get to

 The bottom line: compare the price of a contractor’s bid to unclog a tub drain with what it costs to do it yourself and make your decision.
 You adjust the cost to where you live by adding your ZIP Code.